 - Pressure Sensitivity: this one is very important.
 Before starting to draw on your computer, you should first regulate the pressure sensitivity of your tablet to a level you’re comfortable with.
 Depending on how hard you press the pen in your tablet, the computer will read it differently.
 If you press it hard, it will draw very thick lines, if you press it lightly you’ll have thinner lines.
 Use the pressure sensitivity to your advantage and to help your work!

-The second thing to have in consideration is your drawing software.
+Have in consideration the drawing software that you choose.
 Paint just won’t really do for you.

 It’s too limited.